 So, next time you’re bench pressing get yourself a coach or buddy to have a look at your form and provide some verbal feedback and encouragement and you could find yourself powering through the last couple of sets.

 You’re probably used to being told that to get a strong bench press you to take it slow and spend more time under tension.
-Research now shows this may not be the ideal and to improve your bench you need to work explosively.
+Research now shows this may not be the ideal and to improve the bench press you need to work explosively.

 Research looking at the effect of lifting tempo and its effect on power output and found that “tempos with a fast eccentric [(lowering)] phase and no bottom rest produced significantly greater PO [(power output)] and repetitions” when combined with maximal concentric contractions.

 They also found that a slower eccentric phase or increase bottom rest did not significantly affect power output or repetitions performed.

 This doesn’t mean you should go dropping the weight and bouncing it off your chest in the name of explosive lifting, but it does mean you spend some time working on a fast, controlled descent following by an explosive concentric contraction to return the bar to the starting position.